maketheworldwise/github-merge-strategy/README.md

 [merge]--[squash]--[rebase]--[readme]--[test1]--[commits]
 ```

-2. Then I've made feature2 branch and make three files.
+2. Then I've made feature2 branch and three files in it.
 This is how it will be look like when using **squash**.

 ```shell
 main branch: